 The Sion’s production is on track for the first half of 2023, and as of September 2021, there were more than 14,000 individual reservations.
 Sono Motors also agreed with MAN Truck and Bus to investigate the feasibility of integrating its technology into the eTGE electric van.
 If this application can be achieved, even more people could reduce their reliance on plug-based infrastructure.

 From PVs to robots and from battery swapping to in-road technology, there are plenty of alternatives to the traditional plug-in design.
 As EVs capture more of the market, varied infrastructure will become increasingly important to ensure all adopters can stay charged.
-Exciting new charging alternatives could even be a point of interest for consumers looking to cut all ties to ICE and the pumps which fuel them.
+Exciting new EV charging options could even be a point of interest for consumers looking to cut all ties to ICE and the pumps which fuel them.